Iconic store, seized by Nazis and destroyed by war, rises anew in Berlin

 The near 1 billion euro ($1.3 billion) "Mall of Berlin" -- an entire quarter with a glass-covered arcade, 270 shops, a hotel and flats -- marks the spot where the Wertheim store was built in 1896.

-When Hitler's Nazis expropriated it in 1937, it was pre-war Europe's most famous shopping centre.
+When Hitler's Nazis expropriated it in 1937, it was pre-war Europe's most famous shopping center.

 "It's really great that, after the war and 25 years after the fall of the Berlin Wall, we've finally managed to close the gap where the great Wertheim store once stood," Berlin Mayor Klaus Wowereit told some 10,000 people at the opening ceremony.